Bonapark101/Sales-Analysis-using-PostgreSQL/README.md

 2. Conversion Rate Through funnel
    - Overall conversion rate = 16%
    - view_to_cart = 31%, cart_to_checkout = 71%, checkout_to_payment = 81%, payment_to_purchase = 91%
    - The view_to_cart conversion rate is significantly lower than every other stage. though it depends on industry, this suggests possible bottlenecks early in the funnel.
-For example, it would be worth investigating if the marketing efforts via current traffic sources are reaching the right audience.
+   - It would be worth investigating if the marketing efforts via current traffic sources are reaching the right audience.

-4. Funnel by Traffic Source
+3. Funnel by Traffic Source

-5. Time-To-Conversion Analysis
+4. Time-To-Conversion Analysis
-6. Revenue Funnel Analysis
+5. Revenue Funnel Analysis

 ## Recommendation